Tool Features Overview

 }

-6. Return results to the model:
+6. Return Results to Model:

 • Example: